annulen/sysdig-wiki/Sysdig-Manual.md

 > $ sysdig "not(fd.name contains /proc or fd.name contains /dev)"

 **Chisels**
-Sysdig’s chisels are little scripts that analyze the sysdig event stream to perform useful actions.
+Sysdig's chisels are little scripts that analyze the sysdig event stream to perform useful actions.
 To get the list of available chisels, type
-> $ sysdig –cl
+> $ sysdig -cl

 For each chisel, you get the description and the list of arguments it expects.
-To run one of the chisels, you use the –c flag, e.g.:
+To run one of the chisels, you use the -c flag, e.g.:
-> $ sysdig –c topfiles
+> $ sysdig -c topfiles

 If a chisel needs arguments, you specify them after the chisel name:
-> $ sysdig –c spy_ip 192.168.1.157
+> $ sysdig -c spy_ip 192.168.1.157

 Chiesls can be combined with filters:
 > $ sysdig -c topfiles "not fd.name contains /dev"